-The MoES website will include clear information on how feedback, questions, comments, concerns and grievances can be submitted by any stakeholder and will include the possibility to submit grievances electronically.
-It will also provide information on the way the GRM committee works, both in terms of process and deadlines.
+The MoES website includes clear information on how feedback, questions, comments, concerns and grievances can be submitted by any stakeholder and includes the possibility to submit grievances electronically through this link https://preporaki-peip.mon.gov.mk/.
+It also provides information on the way the GRM committee works, both in terms of process and deadlines.

-PMU within the MoES will implement a Grievance Mechanism to ensure that it is responsive to any concerns and complaints particularly from affected stakeholders and communities.
-The M&E specialist will be responsible to monitor and keep records on the GRM.
-There will be semiannual reports to WB
+PMU within the MoES ensures that it is responsive to any concerns and complaints particularly from affected stakeholders and communities.
+The M&E specialist is responsible to monitor and keep records on the GRM.
+There are semiannual reports to WB.

-The PMU will go through the following steps to deal with the grievance:
+The PMU is going through the following steps to deal with the grievance: